wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 ## Data Accessible by dApp

-A dApp can read the following blockchain data:
+dApps can read the following blockchain data:

 * Entries in account data storages (both dApp's account and any other account).
 * Balances of accounts.